‘Father Absence is the Biggest Social Issue of our Time.’ ~ UNICEF

 Fatherlessness is the most harmful demographic trend of this generation.
 It is the leading cause of declining child wellbeing in our society.
 It is also the engine driving our most urgent social problems (in children and adults alike)....
 If this trend continues, fatherlessness is likely to change the shape of our society.’ ~ David Blankenhorn

-The Father Code Breaking The Cycle Of Father Absence
+The Secret Code to Break the Cycle of Father Absence

 Why is my the father code important?